Random interlacements and amenability: The connected phase

 To see why this is true, we first claim that for every finite $K \subset V$, the set

-Indeed, if the random walk had a positive probability of visiting the set $A_{K}$ infinitely many times, we could use Borel-Cantelli's lemma to prove that the set $K$ would also be visited infinitely often, which is a contradiction, proving \eqref{e:Atrans}.
+Indeed, if the random walk had a positive probability of visiting the set $A_{K}$ infinitely many times, we could use Borel--Cantelli's lemma to prove that the set $K$ would also be visited infinitely often, which is a contradiction, proving (\ref{eAtrans}).
 Note that for some graphs the set $A_{K}$ could be infinite.

-We can now define the subsequence $(i_j)_{j \geq 0}$ that we mentioned in \eqref{e:subseq} above.
-First fix a sequence $(x_i)_{i \geq 0}$ that visits $A_{B(x,n)}$ finitely often for every $n \geq 0$ (note that $A_{B(x,n)}$, $n \geq 0$ is a countable family).
-According to \eqref{e:Atrans} these sequences have $P_x$-probability one.
-Now, let $i_0 = 0$ and supposing we have defined $i_j$ for $j \leq j_o$, take $i_{j_o + 1}$ to be such that $x_{i_{j_o + 1}}$ is outside of $A_{B(x,n)}$ with $K_{j-1} := \{x_{i_0}, \dots, x_{i_{j-1}}\}$ $\subset$ $B(x,n)$.
-This shows \eqref{e:subseq}.
+We can now define the subsequence $(i_j)_{j \geq0}$ that we mentioned in (\ref{esubseq}) above.
+First fix a sequence $(x_i)_{i \geq0}$ that visits $A_{B(x,n)}$ finitely often for every $n \geq0$ (note that $A_{B(x,n)}$, $n \geq0$ is a countable family).
+According to (\ref {eAtrans}) these sequences have $P_x$-probability one.
+Now, let $i_0 = 0$ and supposing we have defined $i_j$ for $j \leq j_o$, take $i_{j_o + 1}$ to be such that $x_{i_{j_o + 1}}$ is outside of $A_{B(x,n)}$ with $K_{j-1}:= \{x_{i_0}, \ldots, x_{i_{j-1}}\}$ $\subset$ $B(x,n)$.
+This shows (\ref{esubseq}).

-We are now in position to prove \eqref{e:interinter} by considering the following disjoint subsets of $W^*$
+We are now in position to prove (\ref{einterinter}) by considering the following disjoint subsets of $W^*$:

 They have $\nu$-measure bounded away from $0$, as the following calculation shows: